nlanhduy/Resume/src/main.typ

   ),
 )
 = Brief
 I'm a third-year software engineering student passionate about creating technology that enhances daily life.
-With hands-on experience in web, mobile, and AI development, I'm seeking a *Full-Stack Web Developer* internship to apply my skills and grow professionally.
+With hands-on experience in web, mobile, and AI development, I'm seeking a *Frontend Developer* to apply my skills and grow professionally.

 = Education
 #info(